Written By: Devin Golden

 pie chart with the number 40% inside

 Surgery is not an option for many people with malignant pleural mesothelioma.
 Chemotherapy, immunotherapy and tumor treating fields are often the best options for those patients.
-Most patients respond best to immunotherapy, which has an average survival of around 18 months.
+The average survival for people receiving immunotherapy is 18 months.

 Veterans With Pleural Mesothelioma